jihyechoi77/MAP/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the repository for the paper, "MAP: Multi-user Personalization with Collaborative LLM-powered Agents" to appear at CHI'25 (Extended Abstract).
+This is the repository for the paper, "MAP: Multi-user Personalization with Collaborative LLM-powered Agents" to appear at CHI'25 (Late-Breaking Work).

 ## **🤖 What is MAP?**